Gjin Bua Shpata

 Gjin Bua Shpata (sometimes anglicized as John Spata) (fl.
-1358 – 29 October 1399) was an Albanian ruler in Western Greece with the title of Despot.
-Together with Peter Losha, he led raids into Epirus, Acarnania and Aetolia in 1358.
+1358 – 29 October 1399) was an Albanian ruler of the despotate of Arta in Western Greece with the title of Despot.
+Together with Pjetër Losha, he led raids into Epirus, Acarnania and Aetolia in 1358.
 He was recognized as Despot by the titular Eastern Roman Emperor in the early 1360s and ruled Aetolia (1360s–?), Angelokastron (?–1399), Naupactus (1378–1399), and Arta (1370s–1399).
+He was born sometime in the first half of the 14th century in Epirus, as his father was a ruler in the region.

 Name

+His name Gjin, a common Albanian given name.
 The word spata, in Albanian shpatë, pl. shpata, 'sword'.
-According to Orel (1998), the word was borrowed from Latin spāta.
 Hammond thus believes that he was called "John the Sword".
 Spatha being a type of Roman sword.

 Life

-Karl Hopf's genealogy of the Shpata family is "altogether inaccurate"; according to it, his father was Pietro, the lord of Angelokastron and Delvina (1354) during the reign of Serbian emperor Stefan Dušan (r.
-1331–55).
-It is known that Shpata had a brother, Sgouros Spata.
+Gjin was born in the first half of the 14th century.
+His father was Pjetër Bua Shpata, an Albanian noble, whilst his mother remains unknown.
+She may have a member of the Bua clan.

+Early Reign

-In 1358, some Albanian commanders overran Epirus, Acarnania and Aetolia, and subsequently established two principalities under their leaders, Shpata and Peter Losha.
+In 1358, some Albanian commanders overran Epirus, Acarnania and Aetolia, and subsequently established two principalities under their leaders, Shpata and Pjetër Losha.

 Nikephoros II Orsini launched a campaign against the invading Albanians, and also faced with the threat of Radoslav Hlapen to the north, he negotiated with Simeon Uroš, presumably to prevent Simeon's Albanian allies from supporting the Albanians in Epirus.
 The negotiations were thwarted by Nikephoros' death fighting the Albanians at Acheloos (1359).

-In 1360, Simeon Uroš, the titular Serbian Emperor, in an attempt to avoid conflict with the Albanians and as an acknowledgment of their military strength decided to the leave the areas of Arta and Aetolia to Shpata and Losha.
+In 1360, Simeon Uroš, the titular Serbian Emperor, in an attempt to avoid conflict with the Albanians and as an acknowledgement of their military strength decided to leave the areas of Arta and Aetolia to Shpata and Losha.